PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Approach

 \subsection{Motivation and limitation of aligning the fine-tuned model with the pre-trained model}

 Theorem \ref{thm:grad} emphasizes that large-scale data and smaller gradient magnitudes are essential for better generalization in neural network training.
-Therefore, aligning the fine-tuned model with the pre-trained one is crucial, as it ensures retention of knowledge developed from large-scale data, preserving generalizability.
-PEFT methods achieve this alignment by limiting the number of trainable parameters, restricting model's capacity to deviate from the pre-trained one and often outperforming full fine-tuning.
+Therefore, aligning the fine-tuned model with the pre-trained one is crucial, as it ensures retention of knowledge obtained from large-scale data, preserving generalization.
+PEFT methods, often outperforming full fine-tuning, achieve this alignment by limiting the number of trainable parameters, restricting the model's capacity to deviate from the pre-trained one.
 However, the training objective prioritizes downstream task performance, compromising alignment with pre-trained knowledge.
-While sparsity regularization \cite{fu2023effectiveness} and weight decay on adapter weights help, they do not ensure alignment, as even smaller weight changes can lead to significant divergence in output space.
+While sparsity regularization \cite{fu2023effectiveness} and weight decay on adapter weights help, they do not ensure alignment, as even small weight changes can lead to significant divergence in output space \cite{wu2020adversarial, he2020defending, foret2021sharpnessaware}.
 Therefore, we propose to achieve the alignment by reducing the FP-distance (output distance between fine-tuned and pre-trained models on training samples): {{ } where $\vtheta, \vtheta_0, \Delta\vtheta\in\bbR^d$ are parameters for the fine-tuned model, pre-trained model and the adapter.

 While reducing FP-distance keeps the fine-tuned model close to the pre-trained model, thus preserving its knowledge, it does not ensure reduced gradient magnitudes, leading to suboptimal generalization.
 To understand the gradient-related limitations in this alignment, we assume $\Delta\vtheta$ is small enough for a Taylor expansion approximation.
 Following standard practices \cite{foret2021sharpnessaware, zhang2021how, denoising_JMLR}, we perform the expansion up to the second-order terms.
-Simplifying our approach, we analyze a one-dimensional output for a single \iid sample, which leads us to the following proposition. \begin{prop} Assuming $\Delta\vtheta$ is small, denote $f(\vtheta)\in\bbR$ as the one-dimensional output for $\vx$, with $\vnabla$ and $\mH$ as its gradient and Hessian at $\vtheta$.
-FP-distance over $\vx$ can be decomposed as follows:
+Given the independence between elements in squared $L_2$ distances (\S\ref{sup:subsec:onedim}) and to simplify our theories, we analyze a one-dimensional output for a single {\em\iid} sample, which leads us to the following proposition. \begin{prop} Assuming $\Delta\vtheta$ is small, denote $f(\vtheta)\in\bbR$ as the one-dimensional output for $\vx$, with $\vnabla$ and $\mH$ as its gradient and Hessian at $\vtheta$.
+FP-distance over $\vx$ can be decomposed as follows: { } \end{prop} Prop. \ref{prop:fp} establishes the relationship between weight gradients, adapter weights, and FP-distance.
+However, it remains unclear if it regulates gradients.
+Our experiments show that minimizing FP-distance can sometimes increase gradient magnitude, complicating efforts for managing gradient.